linzhangcs/blog/_posts/2018-10-17-narrative3d.md

 ![boydragon]({{site.baseurl}}/images/narrative/boydragon.png)

-Here is a link for download mac build of the first scene of the story: [Boy and dragon scene one]({{site.baseurl}}/images/narrative/billydragon.app)
+Here is a link for download mac build of the first scene of the story.
+[Boy and dragon scene one]({{site.baseurl}}/images/narrative/boydragon.zip)- right-click and save link as.